CaioQuirinoMedeiros/react-native-mask-input/README.md

 ## Features

-- Highly custom masks with the use of `RegExp`
+- Highly customizable masks with the use of `RegExp`
 - **Characteres obfuscation!**
-- It's just a [`<TextInput/>`](https://facebook.github.io/react-native/docs/textinput.html) component, as I said, no fancy stuff
+- It's just a [`<TextInput/>`](https://facebook.github.io/react-native/docs/textinput.html) component, no fancy/complex stuff
-- Use React Native ES6 and React Hooks
+- Use React Native ES6, Typescript and React Hooks
 - Exports the function that do all the magic: [`formatWithMask`](#formatwithmaskoptions)

 <br>